freddycct/CarND-Advanced-Lane-Lines/writeup.md

 It is not clear which sequence is better, so now I work on the gradient thresholds.

 For gradient thresholds, there is a decision of whether we should apply the sobel filter on the grayscale image or the s channel of the image from HSV space.
+The sobel filter code is in the function ```sobel_filter```
 ![grayscale_or_schannel]
 ![grayscale_or_schannel1]
 After applying sobel filter in (x & y direction) on the grayscale and schannel, I zoomed in on the lane lines to determine which is a better choice.
 So it seems that the sobel filter works very clearly in the S channel.